RehabEngGroup/MBSbenchmarksInOpenSim/help/benchmarks/A03_AndrewsMechanism.rst

 Benchmark Objective
 -------------------
-The **A03** MSB benchmark problem has a very small time scale, thus making it difficult to simulate for solvers that cannot reach small time steps (below 1 ms)[GDLC06]_.
+The **A03** MSB benchmark problem has a very small time scale, thus making it difficult to simulate for solvers that cannot reach small time steps (below 1 ms) :cite:`2006:gonzales`.

 Benchmark Description
 ---------------------
-Andrew's squeezer mechanism [SCH90]_ is a planar system composed of seven bodies interconnected through revolution joints, and driven by a motor located in O.
+Andrew's squeezer mechanism :cite:`1997:schiehlen` is a planar system composed of seven bodies interconnected through revolution joints, and driven by a motor located in O.
 The next figure presents the sketch of the mechanism.

 .. figure:: ../images/3MBS_Andrew.png